California Department of Water Resources Adaptation Strategy

 - Incorporate sea level rise into management strategies; and

-To combat the effects of climate change on California’s water resources, the DWR is developing adaptation strategies in coordination with state, regional, and local interests.
-The DWR also recognizes that no single project or technique can adequately address all the issues California is facing, thus they are promoting the use of site-specific strategies.
+To combat the effects of climate change on California’s water resources, the DWR developed these adaptation strategies in coordination with state, regional, and local interests.
+The DWR recognized that no single project or technique can adequately address all the issues California is facing, thus they are promoting the use of site-specific strategies.
 Helping water managers plan and invest early on will make the system more resilient to the variety of impacts climate change is expected to cause.

-The DWR is promoting the IRWM approach through its IRWM Grant Program.
-The program provides funding to IRWM groups for developing plans and implementing projects identified in their plans.
-The IRWM Grant Program now requires IRWM groups to include climate change considerations in future plans.
-To assist the IRWM groups with incorporating climate change considerations, the DWR released the Climate Change Document Clearinghouse in June 2010.
-The document provides links to climate change-related reports with corresponding short synopses.
+The DWR is promoting an Integrated Regional Water Management (IRWM) approach through its IRWM Grant Program.
+The program provides funding to IRWM groups for developing plans and implementing projects.
+The Grant Program requires IRWM groups to include climate change considerations in future plans.
+IRWM regional contacts and resources can be found on the DWR website.
+In addition, mapping tools for water management planning, disadvantaged communities, and economically distressed areas are also available on the DWR website.

-The DWR has also incorporated several climate change adaptation strategies, including IRWM, water conservation, and integrated flood management, as objectives in the 2009 California Water Plan.
-The California Water Plan, updated every five years, provides a framework for water managers, legislators, and the public to consider options and make decisions regarding California’s water future.
+The DWR also incorporated several climate change adaptation strategies, including IRWM, water conservation, and integrated flood management, as objectives in the California Water Plan.
+This plan provides a framework for water managers, legislators, and the public to consider options and make decisions regarding California’s water future.
 The DWR’s climate change adaptation strategies are also included in the California Climate Adaptation Strategy.
 Led by the California Natural Resources Agency with participation from numerous state agencies, the California Climate Adaptation Strategy is a multi-sector strategy to help guide California’s efforts in adapting to climate change.

-Feifel, K. (2010).
+Feifel, K. (2020).
 California Department of Water Resources Adaptation Strategy [Case study on a project of the California Department of Water Resources].
+Version 2.0.
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/california-department-water-resources-...
-(Last updated November 2010)
+(Last updated July 2020)